kpi-zone/SORA/README.md

 ## 📄 License

-Vero is licensed under the MIT License.
+Vero is licensed under the GPL-3.0 License.
 All included third-party projects follow their respective licenses.

 For support, ideas, or integration help, reach out via GitHub Discussions or open an issue.
 We’re building Vero to be the foundation for modern, self-managed analytics — for everyone.